Class Changes (Adding/Dropping)

 Adding Class(es) after the Semester or Session Begins

 Students may add a class only during the official add/drop period by attending class and obtaining an add code from the instructor.
 For online courses, students must email the instructor to obtain an add code.
 Students may register with the add code online on WebAdvisor, or by submitting the add code in person at Admissions on the Chula Vista campus or at the Higher Education Center at National City, Otay Mesa, or San Ysidro during the add/drop period.
 Students must present a valid Student Identification Card.
-Students must add classes within the established deadline, no late adds will be accepted.
+Students must add classes within the established deadline; no late adds will be accepted.

 NOTE: A class enrollment is official when the add code is processed and fees are paid.
-A request to add a course may be accepted but later denied if found to be a repeated course or prerequisites have not been met.
+A request to add a course may be accepted but later denied if found to be a repeated course, or if prerequisites have not been met.
 In addition, an instructor adding a student’s name to the class roster does not enroll the student.

 Dropping is ending enrollment in a class prior to about the 20% point of class meetings.
 A drop is not recorded on the student’s academic record.